Dobutamine Stress Echocardiogram

 with the heart's walls.

-different colors are used to show the direction of blood flow.
+different colors are used to show the direction and speed of blood flow.

 A 2-D echo view looks cone-shaped on the monitor, and the real-time motion of the